publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/schII/m__us_usc_t12_s1715z–1.md

     Subsec. (f)(4).
 [Pub.
 L. 100–242, § 167(a)(1)][/us/pl/100/242/s167/a/1], substituted “100 percent” for “90 per centum”.

     Subsec. (i)(1).
 [Pub.
 L. 100–242][/us/pl/100/242], §§ 170(b), 429(f), amended par.
-(1) identically, substituting “subsection (f)(4) of this section” for “subsection (h) of this section”.
+(1) identically, substituting “subsection (f)(4)” for “subsection (h)”.

     Subsec. (n).
 [Pub.
-L. 100–242, § 167(b)][/us/pl/100/242/s167/b], inserted at end “A mortgage may be insured under this section after the date in the preceding sentence in order to refinance a mortgage insured under this section or to finance pursuant to subsection (j)(3) of this section the purchase, by a cooperative or nonprofit corporation or association, of a project assisted under this section.”
+L. 100–242, § 167(b)][/us/pl/100/242/s167/b], inserted at end “A mortgage may be insured under this section after the date in the preceding sentence in order to refinance a mortgage insured under this section or to finance pursuant to subsection (j)(3) the purchase, by a cooperative or nonprofit corporation or association, of a project assisted under this section.”

     Subsec. (r).
 [Pub.
 L. 100–242, § 430(a)][/us/pl/100/242/s430/a], added subsec. (r).